Sui iuris: Etymology and spelling

+The spelling in Classical Latin is sui iuris, and in Medieval Latin sui juris.
+English Law gets the term from Medieval Latin, and so spells it sui juris.

-Canon law
+Catholic canon law

 Church documents such as the Code of Canons of the Eastern Churches apply the Latin term sui iuris to the particular Churches that are together the Catholic Church, the Roman Catholic Church and those in communion with it.

 By far the largest of the sui iuris churches is the Latin Church.
 Over that particular church, the Pope exercises his papal authority, and the authority that in other particular churches belongs to a Patriarch.
 He has, therefore, been referred to also as Patriarch of the West.
 The other particular Churches are called Eastern Catholic Churches, each of which, if large enough, has its own patriarch or other chief hierarch, with authority over all the bishops of that particular Church or rite.

 The same term is applied also to missions that lack enough clergy to be set up as apostolic prefectures but are for various reasons given autonomy and so are not part of any diocese, apostolic vicariate or apostolic prefecture.
 In 2004, there were eleven such missions: three in the Atlantic, Cayman Islands, Turks and Caicos, and Saint Helena, Ascension and Tristan da Cunha; two in the Pacific, Funafuti (Tuvalu), and Tokelau; and six in central Asia, Afghanistan, Baku (Azerbaijan), Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.